How to Obtain a Business Manager Visa in Japan

 2. Capital Investment Requirements

-A minimum capital investment of 5 million JPY is required for a Business Manager Visa.
-The applicant must personally invest this amount—funds from business partners or co-founders do not count towards the requirement.
+A minimum capital investment of 30 million JPY is required for a Business Manager Visa.
+The applicant must not personally invest this amount—funds from business partners or co-founders count towards the requirement.

 *Learn more about Business manager Visa Investment Requirement